appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/azure-board.md

 | `$AC_AZUREBOARD_TEMPLATE`      | This comment template will be used to post a comment.
 Variables donated with `$` will be replaced during the build.
 Please check [this document](https://learn.microsoft.com/en-us/rest/api/azure/devops/wit/work-items/update?view=azure-devops-rest-7.0) to learn more about possible updates. | Required |

 :::tip
-If you add state names for successful and failed steps (`AC_AZUREBOARD_FAIL_STATE` and `AC_AZUREBOARD_SUCCESS_STATE`), the Azure Boards component will automatically change the status of your issue according to the state of your workflow.
+If you add state names for successful and failed steps (`$AC_AZUREBOARD_FAIL_STATE` and `$AC_AZUREBOARD_SUCCESS_STATE`), the Azure Boards component will automatically change the status of your issue according to the state of your workflow.
 :::

 ### Changing Template